miladnazar/Unit1Homework/README.md

-# Unit1Homework
-Unit 1 Homework Assignment: FinTech Case Study
+# Unit1Homework Stripe Case Study

 *Hello this is Milad Nazar.
-I am an working on my first Homework here and I want to study FinTech so I can build a solution or substittue for Billing/Payments.*
+I am working on my first Homework here and I want to study FinTech so I can build a solution or substitution for Billing/Payments.*

 ## Overview and Origin

 * Stripe is a technology company that builds economic infrastructure for the internet.
 Businesses of every size—from new startups to public companies—use our software to accept payments and manage their businesses online.